LukeShu/leaguer/doc/Sprint3-Retrospective.md

 this sprint because different methods didn't work together as we thought they would.
 We spent a lot of time reworking things that should have already been complete simply because of incomptability issues; the transitions between steps in our flow didn't function as we intended.
+Moving forward, we have more time to ensure that components work together properly and are tested in a more comprehensive manner.